 And this ability certainly exists among teenagers and young adults, which is one of the reasons why the supposed link between playing violent video games and committing mass murder is as phony as Daniel Tiger popping out of our flat screen.

 Penn & Teller demonstrated this on “Bullshit!”
 They took a 9-year-old who incessantly played violent video games to a gun range, where he popped off three automatic rifle rounds.
 He then broke down weeping because the experience so traumatized him.
-Yet, there are those who insist that playing shoot-‘em-up games makes one more desensitized and violent.
+Yet there are those who insist that playing shoot-‘em-up games makes one more desensitized and violent.

 Of course, the crying at the gun range is merely an anecdote.
 We need statistics to turn this into a valid argument.
 So here we go.
 Arrest rates for violent juvenile crime peaked in 1993, at 500 per 100,000.
 By 2013, that number had plummeted to 195 per 100,000.
 During this same 20-year stretch, sales of Grand Theft Auto and games with similar themes quadrupled.

-Still, if a child who perpetrates a mass shooting is found to have an Xbox in his room, some assign the blame to the games.
-Next to the Xbox may be tennis shoes and candy bars, but nobody is blaming the sneakers or Snickers.
+Still, if a child who perpetrates a mass shooting is found to have an XBox in his room, some assign the blame to the games.
+Next to the XBox may be tennis shoes and candy bars, but nobody is blaming the sneakers or Snickers.
 Video games are so common they’ll be in almost any child’s home, including the overwhelming majority of non-mass murderers.

 There are some numbers that might suggest a link between games and behavior.
 In the book Grand Theft Childhood, 60 percent of middle school boys who played violent video games responded that it would be OK to slug someone who offended them.
 By contrast, just 39 percent of those who didn’t play such games said it would be OK.
 But this confuses correlation and causation.
 Youth that are more prone to violence are drawn to images of legs being blown off and bloody corpses strewn across a post-Apocalyptic landscape.
-My boys play Teenage Mutant Ninja Turtles video games because they love the characters; they do not love the characters because the play the game.
+My boys play Teenage Mutant Ninja Turtles video games because they love the characters; they do not love the characters because they play the game.

 It’s similar to the way that some persons blame mass shootings on antidepressants, noting that a high percentage of perpetrators were on them.
 Of course, the reason they were heavily medicated was to try and tame their simmering rage.
 An otherwise normal person won’t turn into a killer by playing Call of Duty any more than playing Mario will make one a plumber.